mtlynch/mtlynch.io/_posts/2018-12-11-upwork-scammer.md

 classes: wide
 ---

-For years, I've hired software developers, graphic designers, and virtual assistants through a freelancing marketplace called Upwork.
-Some of my hires turned out to be superstars while others were completely unqualified.
+For years, I've hired freelancers through a marketplace called Upwork.
+I used the site to find cartoonists, software developers, editors, and virtual assistants.
+Some were great, some were disastrous, but I'd never had someone who was outright trying to scam me.

-Until a few weeks ago,I never encountered an outright scammer.
-When I finally did, I realized how poorly Upwork protects clients from fraudulent freelancers.

-# The suspiciously cheap writer

-I needed writers for a nutrition site I'm working on called [Is It Keto](https://isitketo.org).
-Most writers on Upwork who claim fluency in English charge $30-50/hr.
-The high-end writers charge in the $80-150 range.

-Imagine my surprise to [Lizzie](https://www.upwork.com/o/profiles/users/_~019b8bbe4e49ebe61c/), a young American woman charging the low, low price of $10/hr.
-She had only a small reputation history on Upwork, but she had 100% perfect reviews.
-Unlike other low-cost writers, her profile was clear, concise, and free of loud grammatical errors.
+That is, until I met Lizzie.

-{% include image.html file="lizzie-r-profile.png" alt="Screenshot of Lizzie R's Upwork profile page" max_width="715px" img_link="true" fig_caption="Upwork profile for &quot;Lizzie R.&quot;" %}
+{% include image.html file="lizzie-r-profile.png" alt="Screenshot of Lizzie R's Upwork profile page" max_width="450px" img_link="true" fig_caption="Lizzie's freelancer profile on Upwork" %}

-The cheap price was a red flag but it wasn't conclusive.
-I've worked with a few Upwork freelancers who charge low rates to build up their reputation on the site.
+I needed writers for [a nutrition website](https://isitketo.org) I'm working on.
+Lizzie seemed like a potential match.
+She was a young American writer &mdash; a native English speaker.
+Her [bio](https://www.upwork.com/o/profiles/users/_~019b8bbe4e49ebe61c/) was free of loud grammar errors, an alarmingly rare quality among freelance writers.
+And best of all, she only charged $10/hr.
+For comparison, a mid-range writer on Upwork typically charges $30-60/hr.

+Okay, I know what you're thinking: for $10/hr, she's *obviously* a scammer.
+Or, at the very least, a terrible writer.

+But that's part of the adventure of Upwork.
+Some of the best people I've worked with charged a suspiciously low rate because they wanted to build a good rating history.
+Lizzie had only worked a few jobs, but she had perfect reviews on all of them.

+If she turned out to be talented, I'd have a great writer at a phenomenal price.
+If she was terrible, I'd at least get to see what $10/hr writing looked like.

+# Hiring

+The only way Lizzie could really burn me would be if I just let her go nuts: unlimited hours and send me the bill later.
+She could churn out garbage and claim she worked on it for 50 hours and

+Lizzie's cheap rate set off some alarm bells for me, but there was little risk in offering her the job.
+I could just limit her to five hours per week and see how she did with that time.
+If she turned out to be terrible, I'm only out 50 bucks.

-At the very least, I was curious to see what would happen.
+If nothing else, I was curious to see what $10/hr writing looked like.

+I offered Lizzie the job, and the next morning, I saw that she accepted.
+I assigned her three reports to write and gave her [instructions](https://docs.google.com/document/d/1Uy19xtf_PFW0LJ2Zj6cSkH2dhHED8PCjHCtup1_IQ_4/edit?usp=sharing) on how to write them.
+I linked her to a Google Doc where she could write the reports.

+Not wanting to take any chances on the five hour cap, I told her that if she wasn't done with the three reports at the 4.5 hour mark, she should spend the last 30 minutes putting all of her progress in our shared Google Doc.

 # Exchanging $50 for a blank document

-I offered the job to Lizzie, and she excitedly accepted a few hours later.
-I assigned her three reports, showed her [the instructions](https://docs.google.com/document/d/1Uy19xtf_PFW0LJ2Zj6cSkH2dhHED8PCjHCtup1_IQ_4/edit?usp=sharing), and linked her to a shared Google Doc for her to write the results.

-I confirmed the five hour limit with Lizzie and said that if she wasn't done at the 4.5 hour mark, spend the last 30 minutes collecting what she had so far to share with me.

-The next day, I saw that Lizzie billed the full five hours hadn't sent me any messages.
-The Google Doc of results was empty.
+The next day, I saw that Lizzie billed the full five hours but hadn't sent me any messages.
+The Google Doc I gave her was empty.

 # Intrusive surveillance to the rescue

-When I checked the hours, I realized that Lizzie had logged her time using Upwork's Work Diary, the creepy spyware that some clients force their freelancers to install.
-It records the freelancer's screen and tracks their time.
+When I checked the hours, I realized that Lizzie had logged her time using Work Diary, Upwork's official spyware tool.
+It records the freelancer's screen, tracks their time, and sends all the information to both Upwork and the client.

-I never require it because I find it creepy, but Lizzie had elected to use it.
-I didn't have the work I paid for, but I now had  a bunch of monitoring for what Lizzie was doing in the five hours she was supposedly working for me.
+I find this tool extremely creepy, so I never require freelancers to use it, but Lizzie had elected to use it.
+This meant that I didn't have the work I paid for, but I did have screenshots showing what Lizzie was doing in the five hours she was supposedly working for me.

 {% include image.html file="workdiary-dashboard.png" alt="Screenshot of Work Diary dashboard" max_width="800px" class="img-border" img_link="true" fig_caption="Overview of Lizzie's activities in Work Diary" %}

-It even collects information about how many keystrokes and mouse clicks the freelancer executed:

-{% include image.html file="workdiary-1.jpg" alt="Screenshot of Lizzie R's WorkDiary history" max_width="800px" class="img-border" img_link="true" fig_caption="First Work Diary screenshot" %}

-I could see from the thumbnails that she was editing a Word document, so I opened one up:
+I checked one of the screenshots from when she began billing to me:

 {% include image.html file="workdiary-2.jpg" alt="Screenshot of Lizzie R's WorkDiary history" max_width="800px" img_link="true" fig_caption="First Work Diary screenshot" %}

-Okay, that's a document about mantras in Hinduism.
-Definitely nothing to do with my project, but she was billing the work to me.
+It was a document about mantras in Hinduism.
+It definitely had nothing to do with my project, but she was billing the work to me.

-As creepy as Work Diary is, it's up front with the freelancer that it's recording their screen.
-There's even a screen capture of Lizzie viewing the time tracker as it shows her the last screen capture:

-{% include image.html file="workdiary-3.jpg" alt="Screenshot of Lizzie R's WorkDiary history" max_width="800px" img_link="true" fig_caption="First Work Diary screenshot" %}
+Later, she switched gears and started writing an article about tarot cards:

 {% include image.html file="workdiary-4.jpg" alt="Screenshot of Lizzie R's WorkDiary history" max_width="800px" img_link="true" fig_caption="First Work Diary screenshot" %}